 ToF can help provide information on a given wave or particles like flow rate or composition, but its most popular application comes in the form of ToF cameras designed to interpret and analyze distance for sensitometry and mapping.

 A Time of Flight sensor works on a simple principle: A particle or wave is emitted from the device, which then comes into contact with nearby objects and bounces back to the source.
 The time it takes for the wave to return to the source is then registered and compared to the expected speed of the wave.
-By making a simple calculation the system can determine its distance from the source and calculate depth this way.
+By making a simple calculation the system can determine its distance from the source and

 Traditionally this is done with a ToF laser sensor.
 The camera fires out an infrared light from the laser which bounces back almost immediately ensuring that depth can be calculated almost instantly and without the need for bulkier or more complicated machinery.
 There are various methods for depth measurement and not all ToF sensors need to directly rely on infrared, but that array is one of the most popular ones and it’s very easy to grasp and understand as well.